haiwera-silk-cd/magento-devdocs/guides/v2.0/contributor-guide/backward-compatible-development/index.md

 * Changing the input/output values format of a method
 * Changing a value format in the DB
-* Changing XML files (layouts, configuration files, etc.)
+* Changing XML files (layouts, configuration files, 等.)

 Some changes are detected and documented by an automated tool.
 These backward incompatible changes do not need manual documentation: